GantMan/RedAlert/README.md

 **With little-to-no changes to your code.**

-Because capabilities of iOS 7 & 8 alert-components are different, just a few edge cases that might sting you:
+Because capabilities of iOS 7 & 8 alert-components are different, just a few edge cases that might sting you (but nothing critical):

 * `UIAlertView` doesn't have the concept of :destructive buttons.
 These will fall back to :default.
 * `UIAlertView` cares about the order of your `:cancel` actions, so `[:ok, :cancel]` is shown different than `[:cancel, :ok]`.